Crop Insurance Program Provisions-Title XI

 - Rural Development

-Benefits under the Federal crop insurance program, including the Supplemental Coverage Option and the Stacked Income Protection Plan for upland cotton producers, are not subject to the eligibility and payment limitations that govern Title I crop commodity programs.
+Benefits under the Federal crop insurance program are not subject to the eligibility and payment limitations that govern Title I crop commodity programs.

 Traditional Crop Insurance